-This project is not grandfathered with respect to the environmental regulations contained in Subtitle 24, that came into effect on September 1, 2010, because the application is for a new PPS.
+This project is not grandfathered, with respect to the environmental regulations contained in Subtitle 24, that came into effect on September 1, 2010, because it is a new PPS.

 General, Master, and Functional Plan Conformance

 Plan 2035

 The site is located within Environmental Strategy Area 1 (formerly the Developed Tier) of the Regulated Environmental Protection Areas Map, as designated by Plan 2035, and it is within the Employment Area of the Growth Policy Map.